mibur1/psy111/book/statistics/10_Multilevel_Models/0_Introduction.md

 In this scenario, the variable "staff quality" could explain the differences in "will to live" between hospitals.
 Here, hospitals are *level-2 units*, and patients are *level-1 units*.
 Variables like "staff quality" that explain differences between level-2 units are called *level-2 variables*.

-Even within clusters, there is variability.
+Even within clusters (hospitals), there is a person-to-person variability.
 For instance:

 - Some patients with less severe symptoms report a very low will to live.
 - Others with more severe symptoms report a relatively high will to live.